Geoff Morrell (actor)

-Geoff Morrell (born 19 February 1958) is an Australian film, television and theatre actor.
+Geoff Morrell (born 19 February 1958) is an Australian actor.

+Early life

+Morrell was born in Fairfield in Western Sydney, where his father was a schoolteacher.
+The family moved to Wollongong when Morrell was nine.
+He finished high school without doing well, academically.
+He subsequently worked at the Port Kembla Steelworks, but decided to repeat year 12, and after applying himself second time around, topped the HSC.

+Morrell received a NSW Teacher's Scholarship and studied a Bachelor of Arts at the University of Wollongong.
+While studying, he made his stage debut as Algernon in The Importance of Being Earnest.
+He was also President of the Student Representative Council.
+He graduated in 1979.

 Career

 Morrell began his career in theatre acting, becoming a founding member of the Theatre South organisation.
 In 1983, he briefly moved to England, featuring in a number of productions there.

 In 1985, he branched into film acting, with a minor role in a telemovie version of Oscar Wilde's Lady Windermere's Fan.
-Over the next few years, he moved between film and theatre, starring in productions such as Macbeth and King Lear, as well as several supporting roles in films, telemovies, mini-series and regular series.
+Over the next few years, he moved between film and theatre, starring in productions such as Macbeth and King Lear, as well as several supporting roles in films, telemovies, miniseries and regular series.
 These included notable Australian films Blackrock and Oscar and Lucinda.
 He has had guest roles in the series The Secret Life of Us, Stingers and Farscape.

-Morrell starred as Harry in Australia's first production of Michael Gow's play Away, which was performed by the Griffin Theatre Company and premiered at the Stables Theatre, Sydney on 7 January 1986.
+Morrell starred as Harry in Australia's first production of Michael Gow's play Away, which was performed by the Griffin Theatre Company and premiered at the Stables Theatre in Sydney on 7 January 1986.

-After filming Oscar And Lucinda, Morrell won the role of forensic scientist Lance Fisk in the series Murder Call, which screened from 1997 to 1999.
+After filming Oscar and Lucinda, Morrell won the role of forensic scientist Lance Fisk in the series Murder Call, which screened from 1997 to 1999.
 In 2000, he won one of his most significant roles to date, as the protagonist of the ABC series Grass Roots.
 The series was not renewed after the 2001 season, and Morrell followed this with a major role in the ABC telemovie Marking Time, as the father of a boy in love with an asylum seeker.

-Morrell won the 2000 AFI Award for Best Actor for Grass Roots, and has been nominated four times, for Fallen Angels (1997), Grass Roots 2nd series, Changi (2001) and Marking Time.
-He has been nominated for three silver Logies for Grass Roots (first and second series) and Changi (2001).
+Morrell won the 2000 AFI Award for Best Actor for Grass Roots, and has been nominated four times, for Fallen Angels (1997), Grass Roots second series, Changi (2001) and Marking Time.
+He has been nominated for three Silver Logies for Grass Roots (first and second series) and Changi.